title

 The 13 stone taborers occupy a variety of places inside churches.
 A number are on pillars, as at Cley and Rosslyn.
 Interestingly, the Rosslyn taborer wears crotal bells on his wrist.
 Some are part of the angel band high in the roof, as in Gloucester and Tewkesbury.
 In Gloucester cathedral the taborer whose image is the logo of The Taborers Society is perched on the canopy over a tomb.

-The three taborers represented in glass are the Betley window in the British Museum, and windows in Malvern Priory and Warwick.
+The taborers represented in glass are the Betley window in the British Museum, and windows in Malvern Priory.
+York Minster and Warwick.

 Exeter